ma-gilles/recovar/README.md

 - `recovar_result_dir`
   Directory containing RECOVAR results provided to `pipeline.py`.

-**Required Arguments:**
+<details><summary>Optional Arguments</summary>

+- `--pca_dim PCA_DIM`
+Dimension of PCA space in which the density is estimated (default 4).
+The runtime increases exponentially with this number, so <=5 is recommended.

 - `--z_dim_used Z_DIM_USED`
-  Dimension of the latent variable used for the analysis (must be a single integer).
+  Dimension of latent variable used (default 4).
+Should be at least as big as pca_dim, and should be one of the dims used in analyze.py

-<details><summary>Optional Arguments</summary>

 - `--output_dir OUTPUT_DIR`
   Directory to save the density estimation results.
 Default is `recovar_result_dir/density/`.

-- `--deconvolved_dim DECONVOLVED_DIM`
-  Dimension of deconvolved space (default: 4).
-This is the dimension of the principal component space where the conformational density is estimated.
-The runtime increases exponentially with this number, so a value ≤5 is recommended.

 - `--percentile_reject PERCENTILE_REJECT`
   Percentile of data to reject due to large covariance (default: 10%).